tolbertam/sstable-tools/README.md

 ## sstable2json

-sstable2json is a utility in the spirit of the [original sstable2json](https://docs.datastax.com/en/cassandra/1.2/cassandra/tools/toolsSstable2JsonUtilsTOC.html) which have since been deprecated ([CASSANDRA-9618](https://issues.apache.org/jira/browse/CASSANDRA-9618)) and has since been entirely removed with plans to add a replacement ([CASSANDRA-7464](https://issues.apache.org/jira/browse/CASSANDRA-7464)).
+sstable2json is a utility in the spirit of the [original sstable2json](https://docs.datastax.com/en/cassandra/1.2/cassandra/tools/toolsSstable2JsonUtilsTOC.html) which has since been deprecated ([CASSANDRA-9618](https://issues.apache.org/jira/browse/CASSANDRA-9618)) and has since been entirely removed with plans to add a replacement ([CASSANDRA-7464](https://issues.apache.org/jira/browse/CASSANDRA-7464)).

 A key differentiator between the storage format between older verisons of Cassandra and Cassandra 3.0 is that an SSTable was previously a representation of partitions and their cells (identified by their clustering and column name) whereas with Cassandra 3.0 an SSTable now represents partitions and their rows.
-More information on changes in the storage engine are explained in [this blog post](http://www.datastax.com/2015/12/storage-engine-30).
+You can read about these changes in more detail by visiting [this blog post](http://www.datastax.com/2015/12/storage-engine-30).

-Since data is now organized to map better to the CQL data model, understanding the layout of data is now easier to grasp and thus the sstable2json output of this tool should be much more pleasant to follow.
+Since data is now organized to map better to the CQL data model, understanding the layout of data is now easier to grasp and thus the output of this tool should be much more pleasant to follow.

 ### Usage
 TODO: Establish sjk-style usage.
-For now you can access this utility via com.csforge.sstable.SSTable2Json.
+For now you can access this utility via `com.csforge.sstable.SSTable2Json`.

 ### Examples

-Here is an example showing an SSTable with 2 partitions, each having their own series of rows with columns:
+An example showing an SSTable with 2 partitions, each having their own series of rows with columns:

 ```json
 [